mukaschultze/ha-must-inverter/README.md

 (mostly because my model is 24v and I don't own other models to reverse engineer).
 If you see some values that don't make sense for your inverter, please open an issue or a pull request.

+## Disclaimer

+This integration is not officially supported by Must Solar, I'm not affiliated with Must Solar in any way.
+This integration is based on reverse engineering the communication protocol used by the Must Solar inverters and by resources found online.
+Use it at your own risk.

+> [!CAUTION]
+> There are some modbus registers that cannot be reversed to their original value after being written and can have a
+> huge effect on the inverter operation, such as the calibration coefficients (these entities are disabled by default).
+> I'm not a 100% sure how they work but I suspect they are 16bit float values.
+This integration **DOES NOT** write any
+> information to the device via modbus unless you manually change an entity value.

 ## Installation

 ### HACS (Home Assistant Community Store)